uma-dev/micro-services/README.md

 # Microservices with spring boot

-Monorepo with an application built with microservices architecture.
+Monorepo API built using a microservices architecture.

 ## Architecture